apache/flex-utilities/flex-maven-tools/flex-sdk-converter/README.txt

 	and deploy a mavenized form of an Apache Flex SDK.

-    The Converter does not simply copy all java libraries to the destination; it checks if the given artifact has already been deployed to maven central or by deploying an other FDK previously.
+    The Converter does not simply copy all java libraries to the destination; it checks if the given artifact has already been deployed to Maven Central or by deploying an other FDK previously.
 For this check you do need an internet connection to do the conversion, otherwise it will probably take forever.